CityOfZion/neon-js/docs/guides/adv/apicore.md

 ## Transaction Signing

-For signing, the property `privateKey` from the configuration object is used to sign the object.
+For signing, a private key in `account` from the configuration object is used to sign the object.
 An alternative to this is to provide a signing function under the property `signingFunction`.

 Instead of sending a user's private key to the config object, we can send the public key and a function that will sign the transaction.
 This function, the signingFunction, will receive the transaction and public key as parameters.
 Now, we can provide logic that retrieves the private key from our user - using the public key to do so - and signs the transaction when we retrieve the key.